 Curcumin+ is a powerful anti-inflammatory*, antioxidant* formula that helps support inflammatory issues for optimum wellness.
 It helps protect and support joint comfort and flexibility*.

-* EFSA ARTICLE 13.1 BOTANICALS ON HOLD LIST.
+* GB ARTICLE 13.1 BOTANICALS ON HOLD LIST.

 Let’s face it, there are no winners when it comes to air pollution.
 Plants, animals and humans all absorb it one way or another.